d-torrance/terracini-loci/README.md

 ####  Rational octic in projective 7-space (Corollary 4.3)

-The bound from this result is not sharp.
-Indeed, since $3r < 7 + 2$ implies $r\leq 2$, it only guarantees that the 2nd Terracini locus of this curve is empty, but we see below that the 3rd Terracini locus is empty as well.
+The bound from Corollary 4.3 is not sharp.
+Indeed, since $3r < 7 + 2$ implies $r\leq 2$, it only guarantees that the 2nd Terracini locus of a rational octic in $\mathbb P^7$ is empty, but we see below that the 3rd Terracini locus is empty as well.

 ```m2
 i3 : kk = ZZ/32003;